 Nutrition labelling is a key policy tool for tackling unhealthy diets by providing consumers with the information they need to make healthy choices (Cecchini & Warin, 2015; Cowburn & Stockley, 2005; World Health Organization, 2004).
 The WHO Global Strategy on Diet, Physical Activity and Health (World Health Organization, 2004) recommends that governments ensure consumers have the information they need to make healthy food choices.
-In Canada, the inclusion of a Nutrition Facts table on the back of prepackaged foods became mandatory in 2007 (Health Canada, 2015).
-However, research shows that consumers have difficulty understanding Nutrition Facts tables (Campos, Doxey, & Hammond, 2011; Cormier, Vanderlee, & Hammond, 2019), with results from a recent Canadian study suggesting that consumers' difficulty in comprehending Nutrition Facts tables may not be sufficiently mitigated through the use of mass media campaigns alone (Cormier, Vanderlee, & Hammond, 2019).
-This consumer confusion is augmented by the fact that, in Canada, more than 158 different types of front-of-package (FOP) labels have been documented (Schermel, Emrich, Arcand, Wong, &, L'Abbé, 2010) with many being applied inconsistently (Morestin, Jacques, & Benoit, 2011).
+In Canada, the inclusion of a Nutrition Facts table on the back of prepackaged foods became mandatory in 2007 (Health Canada, 2015a).
+However, research shows that consumers have difficulty understanding Nutrition Facts tables (Camposet al., 2011; Cormier et al., 2019), with results from a recent Canadian study suggesting that consumers' difficulty in comprehending Nutrition Facts tables may not be sufficiently mitigated through the use of mass media campaigns alone (Cormier et al., 2019).
+This consumer confusion is augmented by the fact that, in Canada, more than 158 different types of front-of-package (FOP) labels have been documented (Schermelet al., 2010) with many being applied inconsistently (Morestin et al., 2011).

-A growing body of evidence suggests that simple, interpretive nutrition labelling systems, such as shelf and FOP labelling systems with colour-coded text to indicate nutrient levels, can improve comprehension and product selection (Campos, Doxey, & Hammond, 2011; Hawley et al., 2013; Katz, Njike, Rhee, Reingold, & Ayoob, 2010; Sutherland, Kaley, & Fischer, 2010, Institute of Medicine, 2012).
-Specifically, the use of recognizable warning symbols, red colour, and simple messages (e.g., "High in [Nutrient]") on FOP labels can aid consumers in determining which products have high levels of nutrients of concern (Goodman, Vanderlee, Acton, & Hammond, 2018).
-Results from a study of consumers in western Canada found support for the use of FOP labelling, especially when used in addition to the Nutrition Facts table (Karamanos, Hobbs, & Slade, 2019).
-Furthermore, the majority of participants in a separate Canadian study expressed that the tested FOP labels gave them increased control towards making healthy food decisions (Acton & Hammond, 2018).
+A growing body of evidence suggests that simple, interpretive nutrition labelling systems, such as shelf and FOP labelling systems with colour-coded text to indicate nutrient levels, can improve comprehension and product selection (Campos et al., 2011; Hawley et al., 2013; Katz et al., 2010; McGuire, 2012; Sutherland et al., 2010; Vanderlee et al., 2020).
+Specifically, the use of recognizable warning symbols, red colour, and simple messages (e.g., "High in [Nutrient]") on FOP labels can aid consumers in determining which products have high levels of nutrients of concern (Goodman et al., 2018).
+Results from a study of consumers in western Canada found support for the use of FOP labelling, especially when used in addition to the Nutrition Facts table (Karamanos et al., 2019).
+Furthermore, the majority of participants in another Canadian study expressed that the tested FOP labels gave them increased control towards making healthy food decisions (Acton & Hammond, 2018).

-Menu labelling is another example of a population-based approach that helps consumers make informed food choices by including nutrition information in restaurant menus (Hobin, Lebenbaum, Rosella, & Hammond, 2015).
+Menu labelling is another example of a population-based approach that helps consumers make informed food choices by including nutrition information in restaurant menus (Hobin et al., 2015).
 However, findings with respect to the impact of menu labelling are mixed.
-Although the first systematic review of menu labelling pertaining to children and youth indicated that menu labelling can be effective in reducing calories purchased for or by children and youth, this evidence is stronger in laboratory environments than in real-world studies (Sacco, Lillico, Chen, & Hobin, 2017).
-Olstad (2015) conducted a real-world study and found that traffic light labeling of menus in a publicly funded recreation and sport facility increased consumer purchases of healthy food.
-Other menu labelling reviews cite relatively weak impacts on consumers' eating behaviours and report varied results across population subgroups and retail food settings (Kiszko et al., 2014; Kreiger & Saelens, 2013; Long et al., 2015).
+Although the first systematic review of menu labelling pertaining to children and youth indicated that menu labelling can be effective in reducing calories purchased for or by children and youth, this evidence is stronger in laboratory environments than in real-world studies (Sacco et al., 2017).
+A real-world study using traffic light labeling of menus in a publicly funded recreation and sport facility increased consumer purchases of healthy food (Olstad et al., 2015).
+Other menu labelling reviews cite relatively weak impacts on consumers' eating practices and report varied results across population sub-groups and retail food settings (Kiszko et al., 2014; Kreiger & Saelens, 2013; Long et al., 2015).

-A recent study examining consumers' use of nutrition information in restaurants found evidence to support the effectiveness of Ontario's mandatory menu labelling policy, while no support was found for voluntary policies (Goodman, Vanderlee, White, & Hammond, 2018).
-Additionally, there is strong public support for menu labelling among Canadian youth and adults (Bhawra et al., 2018; Vanderlee & Hammond, 2013; Goodman, Vanderlee, White, & Hammond, 2018).
+A recent study examining consumers' use of nutrition information in restaurants found evidence to support the effectiveness of Ontario's mandatory menu labelling policy, while no support was found for voluntary policies (Goodman et al., 2018).
+Additionally, there is strong public support for menu labelling among Canadian youth and adults (Bhawra et al., 2018; Vanderlee & Hammond, 2013; Goodman et al., 2018).